• Home

 Admission Requirements

-The admission of students to the Bachelor of Arts in Liberal Studies (African American Studies) is based on general admission requirements of North Carolina A&T State University.
+The admission of students to the Bachelor of Arts in Liberal Studies (African American Studies) program is based on general admission requirements of North Carolina A&T State University.

 Program Requirements